-A steel hollow wire filled with magnesium granulate and/or with alloy elements such as silicon, Cer mix metal, carbon, copper or nickel for the production of nodular graphite cast iron.
+A hollow steel wire filled with pure magnesium granules and/or a magnesium alloy and possibly with other components such as FeSi, CaSi, cerium mixed metal for the production of spheroidal graphite cast iron or Compacted graphite iron.

 The wire is uncoiled into the liquid iron inside the treatment ladle by a special drive with adjustable feed rate.
 It must be ensured that the wire dissolves at the bottom of the ladle (Figure 1), and the feed rate has to be selected accordingly.